Who is who?

 Brenda Harsveld - Netherlands Co-Chair of the Management Board at 1Climate International Cooperative.

 Brenda has 30 years of professional experience in social and sustainable development; national and international.
 She is educated in community development, change management, Corporate Social Responsibility and Public Affairs.
 As entrepreneur with a 'green drive' she moves people, organizations, governments and business towards a sustainable & social future.
 Brenda is initiator and board member for 20 years in non-profit organizations.
-Brenda is professional in community energy in the Netherlands: • vice-president of Groninger Energie Koepel • board-member North Netherlands at Energie Samen • representative for cooperatives at Regional Energy Strategy in the region of Groningen. • guest teacher Energy for Society Hanzehogeschool Groningen
+Brenda is a professional in community energy in the Netherlands: • vice-president of Groninger Energie Koepel • board-member North Netherlands at Energie Samen • representative for cooperatives at Regional Energy Strategy in the region of Groningen • guest teacher Energy for Society Hanzehogeschool Groningen

 Sijtze Brandsma - Netherlands General manager at Energie Samen Cooperative, treasurer of the Management Board of 1Climate International Cooperative; .